ctag-fh-kiel/ctag-straempler/readme.md

 # **CTAG Strämpler**
 This repository contains the firmware and the hardwaredesigns (CTAG and [Antumbra](http://www.antumbra.eu/)) of Strämpler.

 !!**NEW**!!
+Strämpler firmware can now be built in the cloud using Github actions !!**NEW**!!
 Strämpler can now run [CTAG TBD](https://github.com/ctag-fh-kiel/ctag-tbd) as alternative firmware!
 Enclosed in /bin folder!

 ![Strämpler harware UI](https://raw.githubusercontent.com/wiki/ctag-fh-kiel/ctag-straempler/img/straempler-boot.jpg)